Stowaway review: Airless Netflix astronaut drama starring Anna Kendrick feels low gravity

-The filmmakers behind Stowaway, a new Netflix space-based suspense drama, make a curious creative choice.
-The film places a team of astronauts in a life-or-death dilemma that requires them to call back to Earth for help, but we never hear mission control's voice.
+The filmmakers behind Stowaway, a new space-based suspense drama streaming now on Netflix, make a curious creative choice.
+The film places a team of astronauts in a life-or-death dilemma that requires them to radio Earth for help, but we never hear mission control's voice.
 It's presumably meant to build suspense and place the focus on the astronauts, but it also fills the film with disjointed ... awkward ... pauses.

 That's kind of a symbol for the film's biggest problem.
 Perhaps ironically for the story of a spaceship blasting into space on an irrevocably accelerated course, Stowaway struggles to build momentum.
 More like slow away, am I right?